jeka-dev/jeka/README.md

 * [Reference Guide](https://jeka-dev.github.io/jeka/)
 * [Working examples](https://github.com/jeka-dev/working-examples)

-## Plugins
+## KBeans

+KBeans are JeKa components that expose functionnalities to command line.
+They can also be conveniently activated and configured via properties, or via other KBeans.

+Plugins generally contain one KBean, but they can contain zero or many.

-### Bundled Plugins
+### Bundled KBeans

-JeKa comes with plugins out-of-the-box.
-These plugins cover most of the common needs for building a project.
-This includes IDE integration (IntelliJ Eclipse), dependency management, compilation, testing, Git, GPG signing, Scaffolding, Maven publication, Docker image maker, ...
+JeKa is bundled with KBeans covering : IDE integration (IntelliJ Eclipse), Java/Kotlin Project building, Maven publication, Git integration, Docker and more.

-You can have a description of these plugins by executing command `jeka --help`.
+You can get a description of the functionalities provided by the KBeans by executing `jeka --doc`

+Additionnaly JeKa offers high and low level api for dealing with dependency management, compilation, testing, Git, GPG signing, Scaffolding, Maven publication, Docker image maker, ...

 ### External Plugins

 External plugins require to be explicitly imported.
+They are hosted as jar file in Maven Central.

 The following plugins are hosted in same monorepo then JeKa, and so are released in conjunction which means that we don't need to specify their version when importing.